Lazareena/Comp124-s14-hw6/README.md

 Make sure that things are installed correctly:

 1. Open `PopularArticleAnalyzer.java` in IntelliJ
-2. Take a look at the main() method.
-It constructs a WikAPIdiaWrapper object.
+2. Take a look at the `main()` method.
+It constructs a `WikAPIdiaWrapper` object.
-3. The WikAPIdia wrapper object takes a String representing the parent directory of the "db" folder.
+3. The `WikAPIdiaWrapper` constructor takes a String representing the parent directory of the `db` folder.
 Change this to make it correct.
-This will be "/Users/<yourname>/wikAPIdia" on a lab computer, or your hw6 directory on your laptop.
+This will be `/Users/<yourname>/wikAPIdia` on a lab computer, or your `hw6` directory on your laptop.
-4. Run the class as an application (not Applet): PopularArticleAnalyzer.main().
+4. Run the class as an application (not Applet): `PopularArticleAnalyzer.main()`.
 You should see information about the [Apple article](http://simple.wikipedia.org/wiki/Apple) in simple English Wikipedia.

 ## Get to know the existing algorithmic code: